 While I realized that the plane was full of strangers, it was also a much smaller crowd than the one at Wrigley the next evening.
 If I can’t sing for this crowd, how will I sing to a packed stadium?

-So, somewhere over Indiana and 30,000 feet, I sang the National Anthem to the passengers.
-I remember so many heads sticking up like prairie dogs checking out a new noise.
+So, somewhere over Indiana at an altitude of 30,000 feet, I sang the National Anthem to the passengers.
+I remember so many heads sticking up above the seats like so many prairie dogs checking out a new noise.

 I sang through it just fine and received a nice applause.
 Another lady jumped up to sing “Amazing Grace,” and I headed back to my seat.
 By then, it was time for our approach to land in Chicago.